-For content analysis and online performance, here at Sotrender we usually use Ahfres.
-As you can see below, Ahfres offers a bunch of various metrics and data about a selected website and its content (including e.g. top pages or top keywords).
+For content analysis and online performance, here at Sotrender we usually use Ahrefs.
+As you can see below, Ahrefs offers a bunch of various metrics and data about a selected website and its content (including e.g. top pages or top keywords).

 Ahrefs offers broad and comprehensive marketing analytics, including SEO, link building, website traffic, PPC campaigns and more.

-For analysing website traffic and performance of different sires, SimilarWeb is very useful.
+For analysing website traffic and the performance of different sites, SimilarWeb is very useful.
 Even the free version will offer you useful stats and data.
 For more in-depth analysis, you can also use the Pro version.

 Online opinions & comments